MI-DPLA/combine/docs/configuration.rst

 These queries may be written such that Records matches are **valid**, or they may be written where matches are **invalid**.

-An example structure of an ElasticSearch DSL query might like the following:
+An example structure of an ElasticSearch DSL query might look like the following:

 .. code-block:: json